 Multiple sclerosis causes significant physical disability in more than 30% of patients with the disease.
 Traditionally, the nerve damage was considered irreversible, with limited benefits experienced from traditional approaches such as steroids and other medications.
-There may be an alternative method for managing the symptoms of this disorder.
-Please fill out a medical review form, or call our office in Glenview, Illinois to learn more about it.
+Please fill out a medical review form, or call our office.

 Multiple sclerosis is an inflammatory neurodegenerative disease in which your immune system attacks the myelin sheath on nerves in the brain and spinal cord.

 The myelin sheath is a covering that protects the axon (the long projection that extends from the body of the nerve cell).
 It also enhances the transmission of electrical impulses.

 Over time, multiple sclerosis causes nerve deterioration and permanent damage.
 Patients experience either nerve pain (neuropathic pain) and/or musculoskeletal (nociceptive) pain caused by damage to the ligaments, muscles, tendons, and soft tissue.